-Business entities in Liberia
+Business entities in Liberia in 2021

 Healy Consultants Group PLC will assist our Clients to incorporate the optimal corporate structure in Liberia.
 There are several ways of doing business in Liberia, the most common being the setting up of a corporation.
 Foreign entrepreneurs may also opt to set up a limited liability company, a private foundation, a foreign maritime entity or a branch office.

 - The Liberian Corporation is the preferred entity type for investors looking to form a holding company in the country.
 It requires only one director and one shareholder of any nationality for the incorporation process to be completed.
 The minimum paid-up capital required is US$500,000;